ethereum-optimism/design-docs/protocol/l2-blob.md

 <!-- It is fine to remove this section from the final document,
 but understanding the purpose of the doc when writing is very helpful. --> Currently, EIP-4844 BLOB transactions are disabled on the OP Stack because Layer 2 (L2) BLOBs offer no advantage over L2 calldata when both use the same L1 DA.
-This forces L3s settled on L2 to rely on the same DA as their L2, unless they want to integrate third-party DA providers or manage the security risks associated with DA bridges.
+This forces L3s to rely on the same DA as their L2, unless they want to integrate third-party DA providers or manage the security risks associated with DA bridges.
 However, different DA solutions have their own advantages—L1 DA provides better security, while [Alt-DA](https://github.com/ethereum-optimism/specs/blob/main/specs/experimental/alt-da.md) offers lower costs.

 The purpose of this design document is to propose supporting L2 BLOBs based on Alt-DA, allowing us to leverage the advantages of both L1 DA and Alt-DA, creating a hybrid DA solution in the OP Stack.